rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 ### Extensions to the dialog object for text {#dialog-fields}

-The parties array consist of the party indexes of those who were active participants when the message was sent.
+The parties array consists of the party indexes of those who were active participants when the message was sent, or zero to indicate the current membership of the room.

--
 - `salt` is the base64url encoding of the MIMI content salt.
 It is mandatory.
 - `replaces` is the base64url encoding of the MIMI content message_id of the message this message replaces.
 It is optional if empty.
 - `topic_id` is the base64url encoding of the MIMI topic_id.
 It is optional if empty.
-- `expires` is optional if empty in MIMI.
-It contains null or a non-extensible object with the following items:
+- `expires` is present if not null in MIMI.
+It contains a non-extensible object with the following items:

     * `relative` is a boolean that is true if the time is expressed relative to the recipient read time, and false if it is expressed as an absolute date/time.
 It is mandatory when `expires` is present.
     * `relative_time` is an integer number of seconds.
 If `relative` is true, once the message has been read, the client is expected to delete the message after `relative_time` seconds.
-It is mandatory if `relative` is true.
+It is mandatory if `relative` is true and forbidden otherwise.
     * `absolute_time` is the expiration date/time of the message expressed as a VCON (text) date_type.
-It is mandatory if `relative` is false and optional otherwise.
+It is mandatory if `relative` is false and forbidden otherwise.
 - `in_reply_to` is the base64url encoding of the MIMI content message_id of the message to which this message is replying (or reacting).
 It is optional if empty.
 - `mimi_extensions` is a base64 encoding of the CBOR MIMI content extensions map or null.
 It is optional if not present in the MIMI content.
 - `franking_tag` is a base64url encoding of the MIMI `franking_tag`, or null.
 It is optional if not present.
 - `frank` is a base64url encoding of the MIMI protocol `Frank` TLS struct, or null.
 It is optional if not present.
+- `disposition` - optional if set to the default value ("render").
+Refers to the overall disposition of the entire message.
+- `language` - optional if absent.
+Refers to the language of the entire message.

 VCON typically expresses message content using the `body`, `encoding`, and `mediatype` fields.
-In order to preserve this convention we use these fields directly for a MIMI SinglePart structure, but use new multi_part and external_part objects for the MultiPart and ExternalPart MIMI structures, respectively.
+In order to preserve this convention we use these fields directly for a MIMI SinglePart structure, but use new `multi_part` and `external_part` objects for the MultiPart and ExternalPart MIMI structures, respectively.
-For a SinglePart these two fields with the same semantics as their MIMI content counterparts could be present.

-- `disposition` - optional if set to the default value ("render")
-- `language` - optional if absent
+If the message contains a single MIMI ExternalPart, the dialog object contains an `external_part` object.
+If the message contains multiple parts (a MIMI MultiPart), the dialog object contains a `multi_part` object.

-If there is only a single part its `part_index` is 0, and in this case it is optional.
+If there is only a single part in the message, there is no Part object.

-### multi_part objects {#multipart-obj}

-A `multi_part` object is designed to carry multiple items, as with the MultiPart structure in MIMI content or the top level multipart media types.
-It contains the following fields.

-- `part_semantics` is one of "chooseOne", "singleUnit", or "processAll".
-It is mandatory.
-- `parts` is an array of `Part` objects.
-It is mandatory in a `multi_part` object.

-### Part objects {#part-obj}

-The following fields can be in a Part object.
-They have the same meaning as their MIMI content counterparts.

-- `disposition` optional if set to the default value ("render")
-- `language` - optional if absent
-- `part_index` is an unsigned integer.
-It is mandatory in a `Part` object.
-- `cardinality` is one of "nullpart", "single", "external", or "multi". mandatory.

-If cardinality is "single" or "external", then `body`, `encoding`, and `mediatype` fields are included directly in the Part object.
+The part has a virtual `part_index` of 0, which is not transmitted.

+A MIMI message with a NullPart has no `body`, `encoding`, or `mediatype` fields.

 ### external_part objects {#externalpart-obj}

 The `external_part` object can contain the following fields with similar meanings to those in MIMI content, with exceptions noted below.

 - `mediatype` is the value of the `contentType` in MIMI.
 It is mandatory if present in the MIMI message and recommended otherwise.
+No `mediatype` is present in the dialog object.
 - `url` is the URL of the content as a text string.
 It is mandatory
 - `expires` is a date_type (text) date.
 It is optional if not present.
 - `size` is an integer number of octets.
 It is optional if not present.